If you are confused between SiteGround plans of Startup, Growbig, and GoGeek, then this post is for you.

 Based on performance reports and hosting more than ten sites on SiteGround plans, I don't usually see any difference between GoGeek and Growbig.

-At any time, the GoGeek is an great WordPress hosting for Agencies but a causal blogger don't need it unless one want to use the GoGeek exclusive features like white label clients and high traffic limits.
+At any time, the GoGeek is a great WordPress hosting for Agencies, but a causal blogger doesn't need it unless one wants to use the GoGeek exclusive features like white label clients and high traffic limits.

 Growbig is my recommended plan

-The Growbig is the ideal package for anyone to get started with a scope of adding new sites in coming months.
+The Growbig is the ideal package for anyone to get started by adding new sites in the coming months.